 Most notable however, was the release of a third single, ‘Naked Without You’.
 Dynamic producers duo Barry Harris and Chris Cox aka Thunderpuss gave the power ballad a make over, turning it into a club anthem.

-This achievement was repeated twice with the release two singles lifted off motion picture soundtracks.
+This achievement was repeated twice with the release of two singles lifted off motion picture soundtracks.
 Taylor recorded and co-produced ‘Planet Love’ with Peter Lorimer.

 Set to enter a new phase in her musical career, Taylor collaborated with top producer Rodney Jerkins on VH1 Remaking, resulting in the upbeat ‘Right Now’.
 Taylor also teamed up with DJ Manny Lehman on the track ‘I'm Not Featuring You’ for a one off collaboration.
 The track reached Top 10 on Billboard's Hot Dance Club Play.